THE MUSEUM OF RUSSIAN ART

 At least 4 years’ experience as a museum director or in an equivalent nonprofit executive leadership position; art-museum experience preferred.

 Advanced degree in art history, Russian studies, museum studies or equivalent.

-Ability to speak and read Russian.
+Ability to speak and read Russian, desirable.

 Enthusiastic champion of Russian art and culture; familiarity with Russian art preferred.

 Strategic thinker, able to put challenges in perspective and make sound recommendations for advancing the museum.

 Ability to develop and execute an ambitious programmatic vision backed by disciplined financial and operational planning.

 Enthusiasm for fundraising for general operations, special programs, and capital projects.
 Experience with private-donor development campaigns, major gifts, or planned giving preferred.